 Traditional braces are cumbersome, and they’re also very noticeable.
-Anyone who wears braces must deal with numerous restrictions, problems, and additional healthcare needs.
+Anyone who wears braces must deal with many restrictions and extra healthcare needs.
 Braces do not allow you to eat anything you want when you want.
-You must be very careful what you eat and drink with braces.
+You must be very careful about what you eat and drink with braces.
 If you opt for braces.
-Dr. Schulhof goes through a list of things you cannot eat or drink while you’re wearing them.
-If you decide to go with clear aligners, Dr. Schulhof tells you to enjoy your favorite foods by removing your aligners at meal time.

 Can Anyone Use Aligners?

 Unfortunately, not all patients are good candidates for Invisalign treatment.
 Some patients have dental needs that far outweigh the benefits.
 Invisalign isn’t for serious malocclusions.
 You might also be a poor candidate if you cannot use them in a correct manner.

 You must leave them in, you cannot take them out every time you feel like it, or they won’t work.
 While aligners are removable, you cannot remove them every time you want.
 Doing so is ineffective in the long run.